 Drug categories fall into different penalty groups in Texas.
 Penalties can vary by whether you’re making the drug, selling it or possessing it.
 Penalty groups are as follows:

 Penalty Group 1: Opioids (including painkillers like codeine, hydrocodone and oxycodone), opium derivatives and/or opiates (heroin and others), cocaine, methamphetamine, ketamine, LSD, mescaline, psilocybin and similar hallucinogens.

-The penalties in this group range from two years in jail and a $10,000 fine to a maximum of life imprisonment for possession of 400 grams or more, with fines up to $250,000.
+The penalties in this group start at 180 days to two years in jail and a $10,000 fine.
+They can go up to a maximum of life imprisonment (for possession of 400 grams or more) with fines up to $300,000.

-Penalty Group 2: Ecstasy (MDMA), PCP, hashish and other cannabinols derived from cannabis (marijuana)
+Penalty Group 2: LSD, Ecstasy (MDMA), PCP, psychedelic mushrooms and amphetamines

-The penalties in this group range from two years in jail for possessing less than one gram to a maximum sentence of life imprisonment for possession of 400 grams or more, with fines up to $50,000.
+The penalties in this group begin at 180 days to two years in jail for possessing less than one gram.
+You can get a maximum sentence of life imprisonment for possession of 400 grams or more, with fines up to $50,000.

 Penalty Group 3: Opioids and opiates not listed in Penalty Group 1, benzodiazepines and sedatives like Valium and others, anabolic steroids, methylphenidate (commonly known as Ritalin), and other prescription drugs that have either a stimulant or depressant effect and potential for abuse.

-The penalties in this group range from a minimum one year in jail and fines up to $4,000 to maximum sentences of about 20 years in jail for possession of 200 grams or more, with fines up to $10,000.
+The penalties in this group are a minimum of 180 days to two years in jail and fines up to $10,000.
+The maximum sentence is life in jail (for possession of 400 grams or more) with fines up to $50,000.